Megalosauridae: Palaeoecology

 Megalosaurids have been suggested to be predators or scavengers inhabiting coastal environments.
 Middle Jurassic-era tracks believed to have left by megalosaurids have been found at Vale de Meios in Portugal.
 During the middle Jurassic, this site would have been a tidal flat exposed at low tide on the edge of a lagoon.
 Unlike most coastal tracks, which are parallel to the coastline and probably left by migrating animals, the Vale de Meios tracks were perpendicular to the coast, with the vast majority oriented towards the lagoon.
 This indicates that the megalosaurids which would have left these tracks approached the tidal flat once the tide retreated.

 This indicates that megalosaurids could have scavenged for the carcasses of marine creatures left by the receding tides.
 Another possibility is that megalosaurids were piscivorous, approaching the coast to hunt for fish.
 Spinosaurids, which were close relatives of megalosaurids, had numerous adaptations for piscivory and semiaquatic life, so such a lifestyle is supported by phylogenetic data.
 Shark teeth, cartilage fragments, and gastroliths have been documented as stomach contents in Poekilopleuron.
-Both this genus and Dubreillosaurus were discovered in sediments also preserving mangrove roots, providing further evidence for a coastal habitat.
+Both this genus and Dubreuillosaurus were discovered in sediments also preserving mangrove roots, providing further evidence for a coastal habitat.
 Nevertheless, this does not rule out the possibility that megalosaurids also fed on terrestrial prey.